townteki/townsquare/docs/implementing-cards.md

 ### Rank modifications

-In case you will need to perform any rank modifications.
-You will need these methods:
+In case you will need to perform any rank modifications, you will need these methods:

 - `player.modifyRank(number)` to modify player's hand rank.
 Use negative values to lower the hand rank.
 - `player.getTotalRank()` to get player's current modified hand rank.

-For example Barton Everest' trait to modify hand ranks:
+For example Barton Everest's trait to modify hand ranks:
 ```javascript
 this.traitReaction({
     when: {